DGBQ/HubitatProjects-Public/drivers/GooglePollenForecaster/README.md

 4. Click Save Device, then proceed to Driver Configuration to complete setup.

 ### ⚙️ Driver Configuration
-1. Open the Pollen Forecast – Home virtual device.
+1. Open the virtual device driver  you created for example`Pollen Forecast – Home`.
 2. Select the Preferences tab.
-3. Add your Google Pollen API Key — see Getting Your Google API Key for details.
+3. Add your Google Pollen API Key — see [Getting Your Google API Key](#-getting-your-google-api-key) for details.
 4. Adjust optional settings such as:
    - Primary / Secondary Update Times
    - Custom Coordinates